-In our garden center we sell two different varieties of witch hazel on sale
+In our garden centres we have two different varieties of witch hazel for sale

 The second variety that is always extremely popular with customers is one called Arnold Promise.
 This variety is a fantastic yellow flowering witch hazel which has flowers that are around 3cm in size.
 The flowers generally start to appear in mid-winter and will last for a good couple of months.
 Both varieties work well in full shade and also in partial shade meaning they can both be very versatile in terms of where you can plant them in a garden.

 Witch hazel is slightly more expensive than other shrubs you can buy but this is simply down to how the plant is propagated.
 You can’t take a simple cutting from witch hazel and grow it on, the cuttings have to be grafted which takes more time to do.
 Having spent many hours when I worked in a nursery before doing this very task I understand why they cost a little bit extra.
 But in general for the low maintenance plant you get in return it is a great investment to buy one.